riccabolla/PCNE_paper_script/README.md

 ```
 For further details, look at the respective manual.

+## Hardware
+All scripts require 5 CPUs and 16 GB of RAM maximum.

 ## File preparation
 Go to the working directory and put the chromosome and plasmid files in it.